vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ## Keyboard

-My keyboard requirements were: wireless, silent, smooth typing, large Shift and Enter keys, volume controls, and a numpad.
+My keyboard requirements were clear: wireless, silent, smooth typing, large Shift and Enter keys, volume controls, and a numpad.
 Think Apple Magic Keyboard, but with a numpad plus media and brightness function keys.

-The [Logitech MX Keys S (Qwerty)](https://www.logitech.com/en-eu/shop/p/mx-keys-s.920-011587) was the obvious choice.
+The [Logitech MX Keys S (QWERTY)](https://www.logitech.com/en-eu/shop/p/mx-keys-s.920-011587) was the obvious choice.
 It exceeds my wish list, switches between three devices, lights up when your hands approach, and charges via USB-C.

 <a href="images/mx-keys-s-top-view-graphite-us-intl.webp">